Café Procope: History

 In the 1860s, the Conférence Molé held its meetings at the Café Procope.
 Léon Gambetta, like many other French orators, learned the art of public speaking at the Molé.
 Other active members during this period included Ernest Picard, Clément Laurier and Léon Renault.

 A plaque at the establishment claims that it is the oldest continually-functioning café in the world.

 Café Procope.
 Here founded Procopio dei Coltelli in 1686 the oldest coffeehouse of the world and the most famous center of the literary and philosophic life of the 18th and 19th centuries.
 It was frequented by La Fontaine, Voltaire and the Encyclopedistes: Benjamin Franklin, Danton, Marat, Robespierre, Napoleon Bonaparte, Balzac, Victor Hugo, Gambetta, Verlaine and Anatole France.

 However, the claim is not entirely true.
-The original Café Procopes closed its doors in 1872, and the property was acquired by a woman by the name of Baronne Thénard, who leased it to a Théo Bellefonds, under the condition that he preserved the café's atmosphere.
+The original Café Procope closed its doors in 1872, and the property was acquired by a woman by the name of Baronne Thénard, who leased it to a Théo Bellefonds, under the condition that he preserved the café's atmosphere.
 Bellefonds opened a private artist's club and established a journal entitled Le Procope, neither of which were very successful.
 The premises then became the Restaurant Procope, and in the 1920s, it was changed back to a café called Au Grand Soleil.
 At some point, a new owner realised the marketing value of the original name and rechristened it Café Procope.
 In 1988–89, the Café Procope was refurbished in an 18th-century style.